dgochenour-rti/QS_labs_c/README.md

   - remove is_default_qos="true" from MyProfile
   - change DW and DR back to SHARED_OWNERSHIP_QOS
   - change publisher and subscriber code to use custom qosProvider
-    - NOTE: in the publisher, you need to add
-        #include <dds/core/ddscore.hpp>

 Lab 7.
 Listeners and Waitsets